farazfaraz/Internet-Of-Things-hand-gesture-sound-recognition-/README.md

 ![pinout](https://user-images.githubusercontent.com/50530596/127731499-71378a4b-9358-4dd6-a91a-71002106c624.png)

 # Hand Gesture Recognition using Raspberry Pi and OpenCV
-This part consists of three phases:
-* Data Gathering
+### Introduction
+The essential aim of building hand gesture recognition system is to create a natural interaction between human and computer where the recognized gestures can be used for controlling a robot or conveying meaningful information.
+Gestures can originate from any bodily motion or state but commonly originate from the face or hand.
+A gesture is a spatiotemporal pattern which may be static , dynamic or both, and is a form of non-verbal communication.Gestures include motion of head, hands, fingers or other body parts Gesture Recognition collectively refers to the whole process of tracking human gestures.
+Gesture Recognition and more specifically hand gesture recognition can be used to enhance Human Computer Interaction (HCI) and improve the effective utilisation of the available information flow.
+### Purpose
+The aim of the project is to create a software that recognises pre defined hand gestures using various computer vision and machine learning algorithms.we can divide the project into three major steps which represent the major objectives in the project.
+* Hand Detection and Tracking(Data Gathering)
-* Training the model
+* Feature Extraction(Training the model)
-* Gesture Detection
+* Recognition(Gesture Detection)
 ###### In the first phase, we will collect the images for turn on and off , light up and down the LED, and nothing gesture.
 Nothing gesture is included so that Raspberry Pi doesn’t make unnecessary moves.
-This dataset consists of 800 images belonging to four classes.
+This dataset consists of 2724 images belonging to seven classes.
 In the second phase, we will train the Recognizer for detecting the gestures made by the user, and in the last phase, we will use the trainer data to recognize the gesture made by the user.
 ### Components Required
 * Raspberry Pi
 * Pi Camera Module